 Should I Raffle My House?

 Selling a property can be difficult.
-Seasonal fluctuations, economic trends and even the area in which you live can affect how quickly your property sells.
+The property market has seasonal fluctuations, economic trends and even the area in which you live can affect how quickly your property sells.
 Sometimes, people have to go beyond their local estate agent and find an alternative way to sell.
 If you have ever had a house that sat on the market for months and months with little interest, you’ll understand how demoralising it can be, especially if you miss out on the property of your dreams as a result.

 Whilst there are some fantastic alternatives to the traditional house selling route to explore, property raffling is still relatively unheard of.
 Whilst you’d happily tombola away a cake or jar of sweets, would you really raffle your house?